Orthopedic Surgeons located in Harlingen, TX

 Sprains and fractures have more in common than you may think: Both are intensely painful and damaging if you don’t get treatment.
-At OrthoCare in Harlingen, Texas, the experienced orthopedic surgery, sports medicine, and pain management team delivers the best in sprain and fracture diagnosis and care.
-Trusted physicians Sujan Gogu, DO, and Jose A. Cobos, MD, use today’s most advanced treatment protocols to get you back to even better than before after a sprain or fracture.
+At OrthoCare in Harlingen, Texas, the experienced orthopedic surgery delivers the best in sprain and fracture diagnosis and care.
+Trusted physician Stephanie Baker, MD, uses today’s most advanced treatment protocols to get you back to even better than before after a sprain or fracture.
 Click the online scheduler or call the office for help now.

 A sprain is a ligament injury that occurs with either overstretching or tearing.
 Your ligaments join two bones together, so they play an extremely important role in your overall musculoskeletal function and health.

 Although your ligaments are tough fibrous cords, they’re vulnerable to sprains if the bones they’re retaining move out of place even briefly.
 Many sprains happen during sports, but you can just as easily sprain a ligament when you trip and fall or when you lose your balance on unstable ground.

 Symptoms of sprains usually include pain, swelling, bruising, and an inability to bear weight on the affected body part.
 The most common sprains occur in the ankle, but you can also sprain ligaments in your knee, wrist, or other areas.

 A fracture is a partial or complete break in a bone.
 The most common cause of fractures is trauma, which often occurs with sports injuries or in accidents.